ibm-cloud-docs/satellite/location-host.md

 # Understanding {{site.data.keyword.satelliteshort}} location and hosts
 {: #location-host}

-An {{site.data.keyword.satellitelong}} location is a representation of an environment in your infrastructure provider, such as an on-prem data center or.
+An {{site.data.keyword.satellitelong}} location is a representation of an environment in your infrastructure provider, such as an on-prem data center or cloud.
+Locations are made up of compute sources, called hosts, that resides in your infrastructure provider or even locally.
+After you attach your hosts to a {{site.data.keyword.satelliteshort}} location, assign the hosts to the location control plane or use them to power your service workloads.
 {: shortdesc}

 Locations can be made of hosts of any size, including as small as a local desktop computer or as large as hundreds of computers in a central office.
 Because locations are made up of your infrastructure, you can create a {{site.data.keyword.satelliteshort}} location anywhere that your infrastructure is located.